+Figure 14 – Code for stating a pre-qualification period

 2.4.2 State1 - Submission phase (active.submission)

 2.4.2.1 Enquiries - requests and clarifications

 Within a call for clarifications tender.enquiryPeriod, any interested EO is allowed to send enquiries - requests for clarification.
 Such requests remain anonymous.
 Once tender.enquiryPeriod.endDate is achieved, no more enquiries can be received.